Petti-Lab/scrnaseq.tutorials.github.io/index.md

 wget http://genomedata.org/rnaseq-tutorial/scrna/PlotMarkers.r
 cd ../ # go back to the scrna directory
 ```
 Submit an interactive job running a Docker container containing Seurat and associated packages.
 You must substitute your compute group for 'compute-group' (for example, this lab uses 'compute-allegra.petti') and you may need to change the queue from 'siteman-interactive' to one for which you have access.
+For larger analyses you may need to request more resources.

 ```
 LSF_DOCKER_PRESERVE_ENVIRONMENT=false bsub -Is -G compute-group -n 4 -q siteman-interactive -M 32000000 -R 'select[mem>32000] span[hosts=1] rusage[mem=32000]' -a 'docker(satijalab/seurat)' /bin/bash